jackvreeken/rtc-tools/doc/examples/optimization/goal_programming.rst

   :lineno-match:

 We also want to save energy, so we define a goal to minimize the integral of ``Q_pump``.
 This goal has a lower priority than the water level range goal.
-With non-path goals, the function range must be large enough to enclose the integral of the variable over all the timesteps.
 This goal does not use a helper class:

 .. literalinclude:: ../../../examples/goal_programming/src/example.py
   :language: python